 20. Jack Russell Terrier

 I became intrigued by Jack Russells almost by accident.
-I wanted a working dog that was small and easy to keep around the house, and a friend suggested a JRT as a small dog with a large-dog personality.
+I wanted a working dog breed that was small and easy to keep around the house, and a friend suggested a JRT as a small dog with a large-dog personality.
 Someone brought a 10-week-old puppy to my office, and this dog was bold and outgoing.
 The pup came over to me and grabbed my pant cuff.
 I laughed and thought, This is the breed for me.

 Jack Russells are bred primarily for pest control—getting rid of badgers, foxes, or raccoons—but this is a very versatile dog.
 Big-game hunters use them for blood-trailing deer and elk.
 I once met a PH from South Africa who used JRTs almost exclusively for trailing lions because he said it was the only breed that was brave enough to go face-to-face with a lion, and agile and fast enough to get away if the lion came after it.
 There was a time when I used JRTs on pheasant hunts.
 They were good at running up the corn rows to flush the birds—too good, actually.
 They’d run too far ahead and flush birds way, way out of range.
 For them, it was all just a tremendously fun game, so I stopped using them for that.